USING DSPSOUND ARCHIVESHARE

 Making sounds

 Here you can change the sound by pulling the lines to different positions.
-Each line represents a parameter, for example frequency of amplitude.
-Some parameters can also be changed by adjusting faders towards the bottom of the screen.You can also decide how long you want the sound to be.
+Each line represents an aspect of the sound, for example frequency of amplitude.
+Some parameters can also be changed by adjusting faders towards the bottom of the screen.You can also decide how long you want the duration of the sound to be.

 Click on "Play" to hear the result.